Brand Build Guide by DddyAwsmSauce

 This is more of an alternative first item.

-In addition to AP, it'll give you a ton of mana plus 10% CDR so you can spam your abilities more.
+In addition to AP, it'll give you a ton of mana plus 20% CDR (10% from the stats, 10% from unique passive) so you can spam your abilities more.

 It also has an additional damaging effect to nearby opposing units when your "charge" is at 100.